PolymerElements/test-fixture/README.md

 the tests are run in.
 It is non-deterministic because `someElement` has internal state that is not properly reset at the end of each test.

-It would be trivial in the above example to simple reset `someElement.foo` to the expected default value of `undefined` in an `afterEach` hook.
+It would be trivial in the above example to simply reset `someElement.foo` to the expected default value of `undefined` in an `afterEach` hook.
 However, for non-contrived test suites that target complex elements, this can result in a large quantity of ever-growing set-up and tear-down boilerplate.